AincradOT/platform/platform/README.md

 ### 4. Set quota project for ADC

-**Why:** Application Default Credentials need a quota project for API calls.
+Application default credentials need a quota project for API calls.

 Set the bootstrap project as the quota project: